 >

 > Previous frameworks for both economic and energy input-output modeling have made the assumption that flows into and out of each economic sector balance, meaning there is no accumulation of economic factors—resources, labor, capital—or embodied energy within any of the sectors.
 This may be an adequate assumption for a sector of the economy operating at `steady-state', however the assumption introduces errors for example in analysis of sectors that are growing rapidly, where a non-negligible proportion of input factors may be invested in accumulation within the sector.

+The example that runs through the book looks at the US auto industry.
+Accumulation in this case would be building, factories and capital equipment needed to produce automobiles.

 Traditional input-output methods also suffer from linearity, meaning that the millionth unit of production will have the same structural costs as the first.
 Such assumptions make it difficult to model regimes that are significantly different from those of today.
+Looking to the future, we realize that an energy transition is underway that will significantly alter the structure of the economy.
+The traditional I-O framework assumes no change in economic structure, i.e. no accumulation or depreciation of capital or technological change/advances.
+You cannot understand a transition that you assume will not happen.

-This paper presents an extension to the traditional input-output framework, wherein accumulation is incorporated explicitly using a dynamic (transient) analysis method.
-It also raises issues for input-output-based methods for net energy analysis.
-The alternative perspective offered by this new method should assist in developing better explanatory models of the structure of economies and factors of economic growth.
-This improved understanding should then promote superior prescriptive formulations, particularly important as we enter a new economic regime of adjusting to a world of finite resources.
-Additionally, this new approach gives new insight into macro-economics including an alternative metric for social development.
+This paper presents an extension to the traditional input-output framework in which accumulation is incorporated explicitly using a dynamic (transient) analysis method.
+Implications for input-output-based methods for net energy analysis are also considered.
+The new approach should assist in developing better explanatory models of the structure of economies and the physical factors, particularly energy and materials flows that are required for economic growth.
+This improved understanding of "economic metabolism" should then promote superior prescriptive formulations as we enter a new regime of adjusting to a world of finite resources.
+Additionally, new insight is given into macro-economics, including an alternative metric for social development.

 If your book is a new edition, how does it differ from the previous one(s)?
 Please be as detailed as possible.